intob/zoe/readme.md

 An app that efficiently stores a very large number of tracking events.
 Reports are generated periodically, and can be requested over http.

-Scaling?
-Later, if we need.
-Snapshots >> s3 asap.

 ## Deploy from scratch
 ### Launch app on Fly